w3c-fedid/FedCM/explorations/HOWTO-chrome.md

 page (e.g., via pop-up window) with that URL to learn more about the error on that page.

-### IdentityCredentialAutoSelectedFlag API
+### Auto-selected Flag API

-To use the IdentityCredentialAutoSelectedFlag API:
+To use the Auto-selected Flag API:
-* Enable the experimental feature `FedCmIdentityCredentialAutoSelectedFlag` in `chrome://flags`.
+* Enable the experimental feature `FedCmAutoSelectedFlag` in `chrome://flags`.

 The browser will send a new boolean to represent whether auto re-authentication was triggered such that the account was auto selected by the browser in the flow to both the IdP and the API caller.

-For IdP, the browser will include `is_identity_credential_auto_selected` in the request sent to the ID assersion endpoint:
+For IdP, the browser will include `is_auto_selected` in the request sent to the ID assersion endpoint:
 ```
 POST /fedcm_assertion_endpoint HTTP/1.1
 Host: idp.example